pramnora/qb64/cryptography/ascii/README.md

 If you are using Windows Operating System;
 then, open up Windows Notepad word processor application;
-click inside of the Notepad window to make it 'active';
+click inside of the Notepad window to make it the 'active' window;
 then, while holding down the: [ALT] key;
 and, using only your keyboard 'numbers' pad;
 type in the number: 65;